 Often the center of much debate, by people who never dare to consider its ‘weight’, the hijab uplifts a woman and conceals her beauty just like an oyster protecting a luminous pearl nestled within.

 O Prophet!
-Tell your wives and your daughters and the women of the believers to draw their cloaks (veils) all over their bodies (i.e. screen themselves completely except the eyes or one eye to see the way).
+Tell your wives and your daughters and the women of the believers to draw their cloaks (veils) all over their bodies.
 That will be better, that they should be known (as free respectable women) so as not to be annoyed.
 And Allah is Ever Oft‑Forgiving, Most Merciful.
 (Quran 33:59)

-Living in western countries, it can be difficult for Muslim women to observe the hijab and some even face discrimination for wearing it.
+Living in western countries, it can be difficult for Muslim women to observe the hijab; some women even face discrimination for wearing it.
 New Muslims, in particular, may also grapple with wearing the hijab as it can result in increased suspicion, loss of employment or even hate crimes.

 Regardless, the hijab is a Divine Decree and a religious duty that all Muslim women must strive to fulfill to the best of their abilities.
 In most cases, it is easy to wear and gives the wearer a sense of piety and obedience to her Lord.
 However, when wearing the hijab in the West, there are some strategies that make being a ‘hijabi’ all easier.